 Different Camera Systems

 Now let’s talk about different camera systems that are available today.
 Since the demand for DSLR cameras has been increasing significantly (just pay attention to how many people carry DSLRs in parks today), companies have been putting more money on R&D and more players have been entering the DSLR market.
 As of today, the current manufacturers of mainstream DSLR cameras are: Canon, Nikon, Sony, Pentax and Sigma.
 With so many different brands and types of cameras to choose from, it is getting harder to choose a particular brand over another.

-Another thing you can do, is see if anyone you know already has a DSLR and ask for their suggestion and advise.
+Another thing you can do, is see if anyone you know already has an advanced camera and ask for their suggestion and advise.
 If the person you are asking is a good photographer, it might be a good idea to buy the same brand camera, so that you could learn from that person and even possibly borrow gear in the future before you buy your own.
 This is very helpful especially if the photographer is a professional – you won’t have to surf the Internet for hours to understand something or make a decision.

 The grass is always greener on the other side